mlythgoe/spring-for-graphql/readme.md

 }
 ```

-The code has a subscription endpoint that generates new (random) prices for a product every 10 seconds.
+The code has a subscription endpoint that generates new (random) prices for a product every second.

 ## GraphQL Resources